First-time contributors#

 Plone Contributors Team#

 The Plone GitHub organization uses GitHub Teams to grant groups of GitHub users appropriate access to its repositories.
-New users, including GSoC applicants, are assigned to the Contributors Team within a few business days after they have signed and returned the Plone Contributor Agreement.
-New contributors should wait for confirmation that they have been added to this team before creating a pull request to a Plone project.
+First-time contributors, including GSoC applicants, are assigned to the Contributors Team within a few business days after they have signed and returned the Plone Contributor Agreement.
+New contributors should wait for an invitation to join this team, and accept it, before creating a pull request to a Plone project.

 mr-roboto